-I took a little bit different approach this time around, but my hopes for this project are still the same…
+I’ve taken on a little bit different approach through the years, but my hopes for this project are still the same

 The kids didn’t have school yesterday, so my 9 year old and I sat down and made these fun hearts for the tree using the left over paper from last weeks Valentine’s Day banner.
 We made ourselves a template, then got cutting.